shreyraj2002/ESRGAN-main/README.md

 ## Documentation

-For detailed documentation, including project methodology, implementation details, and evaluation results, please refer to the `docs/` directory or [Project Wiki](https://github.com/vrm-piyush/image-super-resolution-esrgan/wiki).
+For detailed documentation, including project methodology, implementation details, and evaluation results, please refer to the `docs/` directory.

 ## Contributing

 Contributions to this project are welcome.
-Please read the [Contributing Guidelines](CONTRIBUTING.md) for more information.
+Please read the [Contributing Guidelines](Contributing.md) for more information.

 ## License